Alexandra Zimmermann

-Education
+Biography

+Early life and education

 Raised internationally in Southeast Asia, the Middle East, Europe and North America, Zimmermann earned her Bachelor's degree in Zoology from the University of Leeds in 1997.
 She also earned a MSc in Conservation Biology from the Durrell Institute of Conservation and Ecology in 2000.
-She went on to earn a DPhil (PhD) in conservation social sciences from Oxford University in 2014.
+She went on to earn a DPhil (PhD) in conservation social sciences from Oxford University in 2014, supervised by David Macdonald.

 Zimmermann has also studied at Harvard Business School and Harvard Law School, as well as multilateral negotiation at the United Nations Institute for Training and Research.

-Work
+Career

 For 18 years, Zimmermann worked at Chester Zoo, where she directed research and field conservation projects at the zoo.
 Eventually, she became the Head of Conservation Science at Chester Zoo.
 At Chester Zoo, Zimmermann led their human-wildlife conflict mitigation projects, for which she was awarded grants from the UK Government's Darwin Initiative five times beginning in 2007.
 These included projects in Bolivia, Nepal, India, and Indonesia.

 Zimmermann chairs the IUCN SSC Human-Wildlife Conflict Task Force, which she had founded in 2016.
 As part of the task force, she oversees the development of the IUCN SSC Guidelines on Human-Wildlife Conflict and the International Conference on Human-Wildlife Conflict & Coexistence.
 Zimmermann also became a member of the IUCN Commission on Environmental, Economic, and Social Policy, along with several Species Survival Commission Specialist Groups.

 Later, Zimmermann became a Senior Research Fellow at Oxford University's WildCRU.
 While holding positions at both organizations, Zimmermann helped facilitate the partnership between Oxford University and Chester Zoo in 2018 for a portfolio of conservation projects, including one on Andean bears, which was funded through the Darwin Initiative and is still ongoing.

 Zimmermann is a Senior Advisor for the World Bank's Global Wildlife Program.
 She is also Specialty Chief Editor of Frontiers in Conservation Science, an academic journal.
 She has been interviewed several times by BBC News as a specialist on conservation and human-wildlife conflicts.

 In 2018, Zimmermann was also interviewed for an Al-Jazeera Earthrise documentary about human-wildlife conflict in Australia and Bangladesh.